Weikan0425/2024_JAG_MGFNet/README.md

 # MGFNet-MLP-Gated-Fusion-Network
 A Deep-Learning method for optical and SAR semantic segmentation

-MGFNet: An MLP-dominated gated fusion network for semantic segmentation of high-resolution multi-modal remote sensing images
+Tile: MGFNet: An MLP-dominated gated fusion network for semantic segmentation of high-resolution multi-modal remote sensing images

 ![图片alt](MGF.bmp)